Media Press Release

 To apply for E, EP, EC and/or ET accreditation to the Olympic and Paralympic Winter Games Milano Cortina 2026, please utilize THIS FORM.
 The deadline to submit is Dec.
 6, 2024.

-After the Press by Number process concludes, the Press by Name for Milano Cortina 2026 will open in the spring of 2025.
 For the full accreditation timeline, please visit the IOC and IPC accreditation overview pages: IOC Milano Cortina Accreditation and IPC Milano Cortina Accreditation pages.

 Media wishing to attend the Games must have a valid passport through June 2026.